abinit/abinit/doc/mkdocs-tutorials/dftu.md

 although in an average manner), another term - called the double-counting correction - is subtracted from the Hamiltonian.

-In Abinit, two double-counting corrections are currently implemented :
+In Abinit, two double-counting corrections are currently implemented:

 -The Full localized limit (FLL) (see A. Lichtenstein et al PRB 52, 5467 (1995))